 Education Office Materials Prep: Many education programs and special events require craft materials prepared in advance.
 Volunteers will use scissors, copier, paper cutter, and other office equipment.
 Training provided.
 This will be concentrated during the week before a special event but can also be done on a weekly basis.

 Education Office Scheduler: Assist the Education Department by answering phone calls and documenting school and adult tour requests.
-With experience, volunteer can enter information into computer and generate tour guide requests.
+With experience, volunteers can enter information into the computer and generate tour guide requests.
 Volunteers will use office phone, Microsoft Windows and Office software.
 Training provided.
 Needed 2-5 hours Monday-Friday.

 Opportunities available after specialized tour guide training provided twice a year